-November 25, 2014: State education officials ask the court to consolidate Martinez v.
-New Mexico and Yazzie v.
-New Mexico.
+November 25, 2014: State education officials ask the court to consolidate Martinez v New Mexico and Yazzie v New Mexico.

-January 26, 2015: Court consolidates Yazzie and Martinez lawsuits against the state.
+January 26, 2015: Court consolidates the Yazzie lawsuit into the Martinez lawsuit against the state.

 May 22, 2017: Court hears pretrial motions, including request for summary judgment.